Diabetes Management: Ways to Manage Your Diabetes for Life

 Learn About Diabetes:

-The first step that you should always do in battling any illnesses is to know what it is, why it occurs, and what causes it.
+The first step that you should always do in battling any illness is to know what it is, why it occurs, and what causes it.
 By equipping yourself with this knowledge, you will be able to understand how to handle yourself or your loved one who is diagnosed with diabetes.
 Thus, here are three main types of diabetes:

 Type 1 Diabetes: A kind of diabetes wherein the body is not able to make insulin.
 This is a problem that poses a threat to your body since you need insulin to take the sugar (glucose) from the food that you consume and turn it into energy to fuel your body.